Maharashtra: Two killed after fire breaks out in Pune's Shivajinagar

 India

-Madhuri Adnal
+oi-Madhuri Adnal

 Two people were killed in a fire which broke out in Pune's Shivajinagar on Tuesday late night.
 The incident happened at around about 3 am.